SomyaAgar/Uber_Data_Analysis/README.md

 # 🚗 **Uber Data Analysis (2016)**
-## 📌 **Project Overview**
+## **Project Overview**
-This project presents a comprehensive data analysis of Uber rides in 2016.
-Using Python and key data science libraries such as Pandas, Matplotlib, and Seaborn, we extract actionable insights from a real-world dataset.
-The primary goal is to understand ride patterns, user behavior, and operational trends through exploratory data analysis and visualization.
+The project involves an end-to-end data analysis of Uber rides in 2016.
+With Python and major data science libraries like Pandas, Matplotlib, and Seaborn, we derive meaningful insights from an authentic dataset.
+The main objective is exploratory data analysis and visualization to learn ride patterns, user behavior, and operational trends.

-## 🏢 **About Uber**
+## **About Uber**
-Uber Technologies, Inc. is a global transportation and mobility company headquartered in San Francisco.
-Operating in over 70 countries and 15,000 cities, it is the largest ride-sharing platform in the world, coordinating an average of 28 million trips per day.
-Uber provides services across mobility, delivery, freight, and autonomous vehicles.
+Uber Technologies, Inc. is an international transportation and mobility corporation based in San Francisco.
+It operates in more than 70 countries and 15,000 cities, and it is the world's largest ride-sharing platform, connecting an average of 28 million trips every day.
+Uber offers services in mobility, delivery, freight, and autonomous transport.

-## 📂 **Dataset Summary**
+## **Dataset Summary**
 - Total Records: 1,157
 - Source: Uber rides (USA) – Year: 2016